+Logistics is a booming industry, full of opportunity and growth, making it a popular degree option among aspiring business professionals.
 But what else makes a logistics degree so valuable these days?
 We’ve put together a list of five reasons why earning a degree in this field is a wise career move with the potential for awesome professional and personal payoff.

-Reason #1: Salary
+Reason #1: Your Salary Potential Is Strong

 No matter what, companies will always needs employees to help with distribution of merchandise.
 Without logisticians, manufacturing and other businesses would have a very hard time succeeding.
 Logistics keeps the supply chain flowing, which in return, keeps you employed.
 Logistics is definitely a field with limitless potential.